kostisTses/Classifier-testing-EUROSTAT/README.md

 # Satellite image classification on the EUROSAT dataset

-PyTorch-based image classification on the **EuroSAT** satellite image dataset, implemented in a single Jupyter notebook.
-The project appears to be an individual course assignment focused on comparing deep learning methods on satellite imagery.
+Testing different classification models using different techniques (Normal CNN, Transfer learning , Self-supervised, LoRA) on the **EuroSAT** satellite image dataset, implemented in a single Jupyter notebook.

 Project was done for the deep-learning class (ΕΠ22στ) in the University of Athens , DIT